 Postdoctoral researchers receive a competitive salary and benefits package, and are eligible for relocation expenses.
-Postdoctoral researchers are hired for a two-year term appointment following the academic calendar, starting in July 2021.
-The position is located in Cambridge, Massachusetts.
+Postdoctoral researchers are hired for a two-year term appointment following the academic calendar, starting in July 2023.
+The location is Cambridge MA, and the position can be up to 50% work-from-home.

 Microsoft Research provides a vibrant multidisciplinary research environment, with an open publication policy and close links to top academic institutions around the world.
 The postdoctoral research positions offer emerging scholars an opportunity to develop their research career and to interact with some of the top minds in the research community.

-- PhD in anthropology, communications, media studies, sociology, science & technology studies, or a related field.
+- PhD in anthropology, communication, history, information science, media studies, science & technology studies, sociology, or a related field, awarded by July 2023.

 - A research program demonstrated by journal and conference publications.

-- A strong social scientific or humanistic methodological, analytical, and theoretical foundation.
+- A strong methodological, analytical, and theoretical foundation in the social or humanistic sciences.

 - Strong communication skills.

-- The ability to work in a highly collaborative and interdisciplinary environment.
+- The ability to work in a highly collaborative and interdisciplinary environment that also includes computer scientists, mathematicians, and economists.

 - Demonstrated leadership potential in research.